-Provided below are links to useful reference documents for all researchers submitting an application for ethical or governance review.
+Provided below are useful documents and information for all researchers submitting an application for ethical or governance review.

 - National Statement on Ethical Conduct in Human Research

 - Australian Code for the Responsible Conduct of Research and supporting guides

 - Ethical Considerations in Quality Assurance and Evaluation Activities

 - Declaration of Helsinki 2013

 - Vic Health Records Act 2001 - Privacy Principles

 - Statutory Guidelines on Research- Health Records Act 2001 (VIC)